huangleiBuaa/CenteredWN/README.md

  th exp_MLP.lua
  ```

-*	To reproduce the experimental results, you can run the script below, which include all the information of experimental configuration:
+*	To reproduce the experimental results, you can run the script below, which include all the information of experimental configurations:
 ```Bash
  bash 1_execute_MLP_svhn.sh
  bash 1_execute_MLP_svhn_adam.sh
  ```

 #### 2. VGG-A architecture over Cifar-10 dataset
-* Dataset preparations: the dataset is based on the preprocessed script on: https://github.com/szagoruyko/cifar.torch, and put the data file in the directory: './dataset/cifar_provider.t7'
+* Dataset preparations: the dataset is based on the preprocessed script on: https://github.com/szagoruyko/cifar.torch, and you should put the data file in the directory: './dataset/cifar_provider.t7'

 * Execute:
 ```Bash
  th exp_vggA.lua –dataPath './dataset/cifar_provider.t7'
  ```
- *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configuration:
+ *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configurations:
 ```Bash
  bash   2_execute_Conv_CIFAR10_vggA.sh
  ```